 - Buy some cheap salt and pepper shakers and put them around all the tables.
 I only had a few the first couple years and then my sister and aunt both bought me turkey salt and pepper shakers that they found on clearance so now I have like 2 sets per table…lol

-- Make sure you get dressed and ready at least 2 hours before guest should be arriving.
-There is nothing worst than having a guest show up 30 minutes early and you haven’t done your hair yet!
+- Make sure you get dressed and ready at least 2 hours before guests should be arriving.
+There is nothing worse than having a guest show up 30 minutes early and you haven’t done your hair yet!

 - Make 2 turkeys!
 It’s easier than finding one large turkey and then trying to cook that big thing.
 We usually cook one in the oven and then deep fry or grill the other one.
 That way both aren’t taking up all your oven space.

 - Have a ‘staging’ area if possible.
 I clean out my laundry room and use the counter in there to store extra serving utensils and lids to containers that others bring.
 It’s a good way to get them out of the kitchen and have less clutter.